oxfeeefeee/goscript-dev-site/posts/goscript_internals_I_overview_en.md

 ## Introduction

 Goscript is a VM-based Golang implementation written in Rust.
 Goscript Internals will be a series of articles explaining Goscript's design.
-The intended audience are any experienced programmers who are interested in how Goscipt works--or, more generally--how a compiler/ a scripting language/ a Go implementation works.
+The intended audience are any experienced programmers who are interested in how Goscript works--or, more generally--how a compiler/ a scripting language/ a Go implementation works.
 You don't need to have a background in compilers, Go or Rust but it does help if you do.
 This first article is a brief introduction of how a typed scripting language works, which may be boring to experts.

 Before we dive in, let's make a table of all the sub-projects:
 | Project |                 Description | Language | Credit |